Before making an application

 Is funding only available for new projects or will you provide funding for ongoing costs?

 We can provide funding for new projects or ongoing projects.
-We cannot provide funding for activity which has already taken place though so if you are applying for ongoing costs please be clear about the dates of the funding period and allow plenty of time for a decision to be made.
+We cannot provide funding for activity or spend which has already taken place.
+If you are applying for ongoing costs, please be clear about the dates of the funding period and allow plenty of time for a decision to be made.

 Can I apply to more than one scheme?